Hands-on Gear Review

 These shoes are expensive.
 They are a higher end shoe made in Italy, and that drives the price up.
 However, they are an amazing shoe with high performance, so we would say they are worth it.
 One of our friends has a concept he calls "Cents per Send," meaning even if you have to spend a lot of money on climbing shoes, if they help you climb better, then you are essentially earning your money back on every climb where you succeed.
 That philosophy applies here, because we am more than willing to spend a little more on a shoe that we will love.

-There is a Velcro version called the La Sportiva Miura VS - Women's and a men's Velcro version called the La Sportiva Miura VS. However, the velcro versions have a very different shape then these.
-There is also a Men's version of this shoe called the La Sportiva Miura.
+There is a Velcro version called the La Sportiva Miura VS - Women's and a men's Velcro version called the La Sportiva Miura VS. However, the velcro versions have a very different shape then the lace up.
+There is also a Men's version of the lace up shoe- the La Sportiva Miura.

 — McKenzie Long